OAButton/discussion/Design & Management docs/Bug management.md

 ## Authors emailing for any other reason

 * If bug, point person: Sarah
-* If other, point person: ???
+* If other, point person: Natalia, unless unsure, then nudge Chealsye.
+However, Chealsye can jump on at any point.

 Example: <<insert>>

+## General email from a librarian

+* Point person: Chealyse

 ## Anything other than these